 Rehabilitation Services consists of both outpatient and acute care therapy services.
 Our therapists are dedicated to helping you achieve your highest level of recovery and independence.
 All of our therapies, except massage, require a doctor’s referral and are available in an inpatient and outpatient setting.

-Driving Program and Evaluation
+Driving Program and Evaluation (Roper Hospital only)

 The Rehabilitation Hospital offers a driving assessment program led by a Certified Driving Rehabilitation Specialist.
 This program helps to get patients back into driving safely and comfortably.
 The program includes computerized driving simulation and actual field driving in collaboration with A-Lord Ashley driving school.
 Adaptive driving equipment is available for trial and training.